 The Ultimate List of Black Chicken Breeds: 17 Cool Breeds

-Not all black chickens are created equal.
-Some breeds are only black on the outside, while others are black to the bone.
+Not all black chicken breeds are created equal.
+Some types of black chickens are only black on the outside, while others are black to the bone.

 Find out what makes each black bird different (and why some are more expensive than a car).

 This is our all black chicken breed list.